2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/nilsrva/status/1276752643528982530

-### Attorney arrested for photographing police staging area | June 26th
+### Attorney arrested for photographing police staging area | 2021-06-26

 Around midnight on June 26th, an attorney recounts his experience with Richmond police at a staging area in the parking lot of the Broad Street Whole Foods.
 The attorney states the parking lot was open, there were no signs, and there was no trespassing order given.